mrcsparker/activerecord-jdbc-import/README.md

 It is easy to use, and probably could be easier still.
 Feel free to fork the code, make changes, fix bugs, etc.

+## Tricks

+If you are using MySQL, you can speed up the import by adding the following options to your database.yml file:

+    development:
+      adapter: mysql
+      ...
+      options:
+        useServerPrepStmts: 'false'
+        rewriteBatchedStatements: 'true'

 ## TODO

 * The `id` column is currently ignored.
 The library assumes that `id` is going to be autoincremented.
 Make this optional.